sean-connor/learning-js-react-redux/README.md

 # Learning Javascript, React, and Redux
-This repo will contain resources for learning Javascript, React, and Redux
+This repo will contain resources for learning Javascript, React, and Redux.
+Don't worry about meticulously going through each resource, provided the concept is understood.

 ## Javascript
 - [Javascript Documentation] [js-documentation]